Stop & Shop: 2000s

 did not immediately rebrand their acquisitions to Stop & Shop; that would happen in the spring and summer of 2001.

 In 2003, Ahold acquired many of the A&P Foodmart locations in the Hartford, Connecticut area, Rhode Island, Massachusetts, and the one remaining New Hampshire store.
 Other A&P locations in that region closed or were sold to other supermarket chains.
-In 2004, Ahold integrated Stop & Shop Supermarkets with Giant Food LLC and created one combined company with the name of Stop & Shop/Giant-Landover.
+In 2004, Ahold integrated Stop & Shop Supermarkets with Giant Food and created one combined company with the name of Stop & Shop/Giant-Landover.

 In 2006, Stop & Shop signed a contract with Starbucks, placing the coffee shop chain's licensed stores inside certain supermarkets.
 Many Stop & Shop stores feature Dunkin' Donuts outlets inside the store.
 Also in May 2006, Stop & Shop began piloting the Shopping Buddy program in select stores in Massachusetts and Connecticut.
 The Shopping Buddy is a personal shopping assistant that allows customers to track their purchases and to do in-cart bagging as they move through the store.

-In October 2007, Stop & Shop launched an advertising campaign which was intended to have users submit stories and videos to a website detailing their grocery store experiences.
+In October 2007, Stop & Shop launched an advertising campaign that was intended to have users submit stories and videos to a website detailing their grocery store experiences.
 The campaign was significant in that it is an early example of a regional traditional brand employing Web 2.0 concepts such as user-generated content to promote their stores.

 In 2007, Stop & Shop made an attempt to expand further into northern New England.
 They built, but did not operate, a single Vermont store in Rutland before selling it to rival supermarket operator Delhaize.
 Delhaize opened the store under its Hannaford banner in February 2008.

 In July 2007, Stop & Shop opened a single Maine store in Kennebunk.
 The store was closed in October 2009, citing slow sales as the primary reason.
 At the same time, they abandoned plans to build a second Maine store in Portland.
 Delhaize purchased the vacant Kennebunk location in December 2009 and later reopened the property under the Hannaford banner.

 On August 22, 2008, Stop & Shop changed its logo as a re-branding project along with its sister company, Giant-Landover.
 In August 2009, Stop & Shop announced closures and re-brandings for a large portion of the licensed Starbucks stores opened in 2006.